SamNewmanSanders/Computer-Builder/README.md

 This made it all easy to package and to copy aswell into Json files so information can be retained between program runs.
 I tried for a kind of Model-Visualiser-Controller setup to organize the code which worked fairly well.
 Would like to learn about alternative ECS systems more in the future.

-Once the program worked building all the components only took a couple hours. **SCREENSHOTS OF THE LAYOUTS CAN BE FOUND IN THE SCREENSHOTS FOLDER**.
+Once the program worked building all the components only took a couple hours.
 Highest level component I made was an ALU with registers thing (?) that used a multiplexer to choose between user inputs, the adder and can increment numbers, add etc.

+**SCREENSHOTS OF THE LAYOUTS CAN BE FOUND IN THE SCREENSHOTS FOLDER**

 **Here are some videos of incrementing by 1 and 3** https://drive.google.com/file/d/1mBGfP4qFJe_L-1mFtp2qEk5Ad4HuKTa8/view?usp=drive_link https://drive.google.com/file/d/1_LpDiMXZiLFYp2hEke0kBGfsyNaPcyvi/view?usp=sharing